Archey's frog: Conservation

-An intensively monitored population in one Cormandel site declined by 88% from 1996 to 2001, but in many areas where frogs previously were common, none remain.
 Because populations are rapidly declining, and reproduction is infrequent, the species is at significant risk of imminent extinction.
-In 2006 70 Archey's frogs were translocated to Pureora Forest however despite breeding being observed only low numbers of frogs have been counted.
+The species is categorised as Nationally Vulnerable under the New Zealand Threat Classification System and as Critically Endangered on the IUCN Red List.
+It is estimated between 5,000 and 20,000 frogs exist in the wild.
+Rats and the introduced green and golden bell frog are known to kill Archey's frogs.
+Introduced predators known to predate other frog species in New Zealand, such as pigs, cats, hedgehogs and ferrets, are also likely to have an impact.

+An intensively monitored population in one Coromandel site declined by 88% from 1996 to 2001.
+The reason for the decline is unknown, but may have been caused by fungal disease.

 As first shown by Bruce Waldman, the species appears to have an intrinsically low level of susceptibility to chytridiomycosis.
 However, frogs in the field show clinical signs, including blisters, that may be associated with other diseases.
 Nonetheless, despite field observations suggesting that frogs were dying from other causes, New Zealand researchers continued to argue that the species was most at risk from chytridiomycosis and planned their management strategies primarily to mitigate threats from this disease.
 After his research permits were withdrawn by the Department of Conservation, Waldman subsequently left New Zealand.

 A captive-breeding programme was established at the University of Canterbury in 2002 to safeguard the species from disease, and frogs successfully bred.
 The programme was transferred to Auckland Zoo in 2005, where over half of the frogs, including juveniles bred at the Canterbury facility, died.
 Some of the remaining frogs produced offspring in December 2012, of which seven still survived as of February, 2013.
 After 8 years of failed attempts to get the frogs to breed at Auckland Zoo, zookeepers claimed "a massive and internationally important victory".
 Based on an Auckland Zoo press release that promoted their new public display of adult Archey's frogs, the Auckland Zoo breeding was widely but inaccurately reported as representing the first time the frogs had successfully reproduced in captivity.
 Auckland Zoo, Otago University, and James Cook University researchers attribute the mortality and reproductive failures at Auckland Zoo in part to metabolic bone disease, which they determined had not been a problem in the Canterbury facility.

-The species is categorised as Nationally Vulnerable under the New Zealand Threat Classification System and as Critically Endangered on the IUCN Red List.
-Rats and the introduced green and golden bell frog are known to kill Archey's frogs.
-Introduced predators known to predate other frog species in New Zealand, such as pigs, cats, hedgehogs and ferrets, are also likely to have an impact.
+In 2006, 70 Archey's frogs were translocated to Pureora Forest.
+However, despite some breeding being observed, only low numbers of frogs have been counted.